-On 9th October 2019, this event will celebrate women researchers' impact on the UK Parliament, learn more about how to engage with Parliament as a researcher, and contribute ideas to strengthen Parliament's work with women researchers.
+This event was held on 9th October 2019.
+Attendees at the event celebrated women researchers' impact on the UK Parliament, learnt more about how to engage with Parliament as a researcher, and contributed ideas to strengthen Parliament's work with women researchers.

-- celebrate women researchers' engagement with and impact on Parliament
+- celebrated women researchers' engagement with and impact on Parliament

-- contribute ideas to strengthen Parliament's work with women researchers
+- contributed ideas to strengthen Parliament's work with women researchers

-- learn how to engage with Parliament as a researcher, and build your confidence to do so
+- learnt how to engage with Parliament as a researcher, and built their confidence to do so

-- build your networks and make new contacts at Parliament.
+- built their networks and made new contacts at Parliament.

 We know that fewer female researchers engage with the UK Parliament than male researchers, based on both statistical and anecdotal evidence, and we want that to change.
 This event is part of a small series; we will also be holding events focused on academics from BAME backgrounds and academics with disabilities (dates TBA).
 These extra-ordinary events fit alongside our Parliament for Researchers training series (UK-wide, monthly training sessions for researchers, run by Parliament's Knowledge Exchange Unit).

 What happens next?

 We have gathered the ideas contributed at the event and are exploring how to implement some of them, in order to strengthen UK Parliament's work with women researchers.
 If you would like to know more, please contact Naomi Saint, Knowledge Exchange Manager, POST..